 "In order to optimize cable management," says Joël Hourtoule, ITER's Steady State Electrical Network (SSEN) Section Leader, "one needs to collect information from all the different users of all the different cables.
 It is a complex task for which KOPEC, the Korea Power Engineering Company, is providing support in the preparatory work."

-In Seoul, DDG Kim, Joël Hourtoule and Ingo Kuehn (Technical Integration Division), gave presentations on different aspects of the ITER project.
+In Seoul, Deputy Director-General Kim, Joël Hourtoule and Ingo Kuehn (Technical Integration Division), gave presentations on different aspects of the ITER Project.

 KOPEC presented the work already performed for ITER and meetings were held in order to decide on the 2010 working plan.